Brian P. Johnson

 { Bio Portrait }

 Prior to joining Axinn, Brian was a partner at a prominent law firm in Washington, DC.
-Before entering private practice, Brian served as a patent examiner at the US Patent and Trademark Office.
+Before entering private practice, Brian served as a patent examiner at the U.S. Patent and Trademark Office.
 He received his JD from The George Washington University Law School and his BS from the University of Wisconsin, Madison.

 Professional Activities